 SMEs and BIAs can assemble, spread risk and build capacities to facilitate e.g. single-role Pro-Active Restructuring and Reorganization (PARR)-services by CVNs for effective Impact Investing.
 They can search for access to affordable value workshops offering independent expertise – and demand role-divided financial value chains.

-Corporate regimes of growing financial economies are harmful to themselves and everybody else
+Corporate regimes of growing financial economies are harmful to themselves and everybody else.
+To rock the boat is long overdue

-“To rock the boat” is long overdue - and the COVID-pandemics can help nudge a vital focus on the needs and behavior of the real economies - Worldwide - for example in maritime regions, where needs of owners/enterprisers and investors are similar everywhere.
+The COVID-pandemics, warfare and resulting crises should help nudge a vital focus on the needs and behavior of the real economies - Worldwide - for example in maritime regions, where needs of owners/enterprisers and investors are similar everywhere.

 The viability of any SME and/or Regional Basic Infrastructure Activities (BIA) are inter-linked.
 In other words – poor regional basic infrastructure is like a hole in the immune system and will cause misery.
 Owners/enterprisers and investors - assisted by altruistic legislators - should demand that the structure- and services of the financial industry must also benefit the real economy.
 And stakeholders of the financial industry should take stances - for example on the practices of the Barbarian Establishment of Private Equity - as well as on Multi-Role Financial Group’s cross-selling strategies stimulated by internal bonus schemes.
 Both result in collusion and network corruption.